niwinz/niwibe-site/content/blog/2013-10-09-serialize-transactions-with-ensure-on-clojure.rst

 When I looked real examples for ensure_ function, I have not found much information and I decided to investigate.

-Clojure STM as default behavior, when one transaccion is abborted, try retry commit again a transaction.
-But some times we need directly blocks other concurrent access to same data (like traditional locks, but with little difference that it blocks only if you modify a ensured **ref** insted of block unconditionally).
+Clojure STM as default behavior, when one transaccion is abborted, retry a transaction many times.
+But some times we need directly blocks other concurrent access to same data (like traditional locks, but with little difference that it blocks only if you modify a ensured **ref** insted of all block unconditionally).

 This is a simple example of how changing some ref in one transaction blocks while other transaction ensure's it: